bio-tools/biotoolsDocs/events.rst

 https://wiki.debian.org/Sprints/2016/DebianMed2016

-Co-located with the Debian Med sprint: a resource hackathon focussed on curation and software development towards annotation and registration of tool packages from Debian Med.
+A resource hackathon focussed on curation and software development towards annotation and registration of tool packages from Debian Med.
+Annotation of Debian Med packages with EDAM.

 ------